joelhelbling/cuke_writer/README.md

     cuke_writer: --tags @cuke_writer  # run *only* CW-generated cukes

 This seems like a very helpful suggestion if I do say so myself.
 Someday I will make CukeWriter glance at your cucumber.yml and suggest this very same suggestion which I have suggested.
+Unless, of course, you have already followed this suggestion, in which case CukeWriter will wink at you and smile knowingly, like this: ;)

 What CukeWriter Won't Do
 ------------------------